Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of a Chinese full name ex. 王晓明*
+*Determine the gender of a Chinese full name, written in Mandarin*

 *<u>Cost :</u> The processing of each name requires **1** credit.*